ibc/protoojs.org/documentation/api/index.md

 A route will match any mount path which follows its path immediately with a "/".
 For example: `app.use('/services', ...)` will match **/services**, **/services/multiconference** and so on.
 </div>

-`mountPath` can be a string representing a path, a path pattern, a regular expression to match paths, or an array of combinations thereof:
+`mountPath` can be a string representing a path, a path pattern, a regular expression to match paths, or an array of combinations thereof.

 ##### Path